pedro87DEV/firstTEST/README.md

 >* **python store-OP_RETURN.py** <**data> <testnet (optional)>**
 >
->-  <data> is a hex string or raw string containing the data to be stored
+>  - data is a hex string or raw string containing the data to be stored
 >    (auto-detection: treated as a hex string if it is a valid one)
->  <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted
+>  - testnet should be 1 to use the bitcoin testnet, otherwise it can be omitted
 >
->- Outputs an error if one occurred or if successful, the txids that were used to store
+>  - Outputs an error if one occurred or if successful, the txids that were used to store
 >    the data and a short reference that can be used to retrieve it using this library.
 >
->- Wait a few seconds then check http://coinsecrets.org/ for your OP_RETURN transactions.
+>  - Wait a few seconds then check http://coinsecrets.org/ for your OP_RETURN transactions.
 >
 > Examples:
 >
 >  python store-OP_RETURN.py 'This example stores 47 bytes in the blockchain.'